+- B. For purposes of determining priority...(Cont'd) - 1.
+For development authorized under either Section 407 Planned Residential Development or Section V Multi-Family Residential: one (1) point;

+2. For development proposed to be serviced with Town sewerage, and proposing no dwelling structures within 200 feet of a street other than one created by that development: one (1) point;

-- B. For purposes of determining priority...(Cont'd) - 3.
-For development proposing no construction within lands mapped as recommended open space on Map OS-3 of the Londonderry Master Plan and also not assessed under RSA 79-A Current Use Taxation at any time within the preceding three years: one (1) point; - 4.
-For development documented to increase traffic at build-out by no more than 10% on any existing street: one (1) point; - C. If by April 1, allocation certificates have not been issued for all available building permits for the year, a second allocation process using the procedure set forth in \$1308.A and B shall take place.
+3. For development proposing no construction within lands mapped as recommended open space on Map OS-3 of the Londonderry Master Plan and also not assessed under RSA 79-A Current Use Taxation at any time within the preceding three years: one (1) point;

+4. For development documented to increase traffic at build-out by no more than 10% on any existing street: one (1) point;

+C. If by April 1, allocation certificates have not been issued for all available building permits for the year, a second allocation process using the procedure set forth in §1308.A and B shall take place.
 The Planning Board shall receive applications from May 1 through May 21, and allocation certificates shall be issued prior to June 1.
-If necessary a third allocation process shall be held with applications received from August 1 through August 21 and certificates issued by September 1. - D. The owners of the lots awarded allocation certificates for a given period may apply for building permits from the Building Department from April 1 through December 31.
-Any certificate for which a building permit is not applied for by December 31 shall lapse. - E. Building permits which are not used within one year of issuance shall lapse. - F. Lapsed allocation certificates and building permits may not be renewed if a notice of unsustainable growth remains in effect.
-In the case of such a lapsed certificate or permit, the number of certificates available for the following year shall be increased by one. - G. An allocation certificate may be used for a building permit on any lot within the subdivision for which it was awarded but may not be used for lots outside that subdivision. - H. Building permits for non-residential construction, or for expansion, alteration, renovation or replacement of existing dwelling units, are not limited by Section XIII. - I. Nothing in Section XIII shall be construed to authorize or require issuance of a building permit that is not eligible for issuance under any other provision of law.
+If necessary a third allocation process shall be held with applications received from August 1 through August 21 and certificates issued by September 1.

+D. The owners of the lots awarded allocation certificates for a given period may apply for building permits from the Building Department from April 1 through December 31.
+Any certificate for which a building permit is not applied for by December 31 shall lapse.

+E. Building permits which are not used within one year of issuance shall lapse.

+F. Lapsed allocation certificates and building permits may not be renewed if a notice of unsustainable growth remains in effect.
+In the case of such a lapsed certificate or permit, the number of certificates available for the following year shall be increased by one.

+G. An allocation certificate may be used for a building permit on any lot within the subdivision for which it was awarded but may not be used for lots outside that subdivision.

+H. Building permits for non-residential construction, or for expansion, alteration, renovation or replacement of existing dwelling units, are not limited by Section XIII.

-Section XIII - (1309 - 1311)
+Section XIII - (1309 - 1310)